The Human Rights Campaign released the 2022 Municipal Equality Index, and San Antonio is on the list. How did we score?

 Municipality as employer

 Cities can achieve points for inclusive employment policies like offering trans-inclusive healthcare and non-discrimination in city employment.
-San Antonio got a 28 out of 28, and earned bonus points for city employee domestic partner benefits.
+San Antonio got a 23 out of 28.

 Law enforcement